ralphjsmit/filament/packages/forms/docs/03-select.md

 ## Wrap or truncate option labels

-Labels that exceed the width of the select element will wrap onto multiple lines by default.
+When using the JavaScript select, labels that exceed the width of the select element will wrap onto multiple lines by default.
 Alternatively, you may choose to truncate overflowing labels.

 ```php
 use Filament\Forms\Components\Select;